eaobservatory/hedwig/doc/maint/customize.rst

         and then the calculator can be constructed, giving the facility view object and calculator identifier.

-      * Calculator routes are then registered with the blueprint.
+      * A :class:`~hedwig.type.simple.CalculatorInfo` instance

-      * A default redirect route is added for the calculator's first mode, allowing links to be created to the calculator without specifying a mode.
+        including the calculator object is stored in the facility's `calculators` dictionary, by identifier.

     * The facility's
       :meth:`~hedwig.facility.generic.view.Generic.get_target_tool_classes`